Explorer – Autumn/Winter

 Price does not include entrance to optional attractions.

 The above itineraries and routing may be subject to change depending upon weather, traffic restrictions or other factors beyond our control.

-Please note: This Friday schedule is only currently available as part of our Winter Programme, which runs until March 31st 2017.
-After this date the tour will change slightly, and full details are included on the Explorer – Spring/Summer page.
-This runs until the end of October 2017, so if you are planning a visit later in the year, please bear this in mind.
+Please note: This Friday schedule is part of our Winter Programme, which runs until March 31st.
+After this date the tour changes slightly, and full details are included on the Explorer – Spring/Summer page.
+This runs until the end of October, so if you are planning a visit later in the year, please bear this in mind.
 Contact us for further details.